-7. Vine weevil (Otiorhynchus sulcatus)
+6. Vine weevil (Otiorhynchus sulcatus)

 CONTROL: Vine weevil grubs can be controlled by watering into the potting compost a suspension of the pathogenic nematode, Steinernema kraussei.
-For best results nematodes need to be used in a well-drained potting compost or light soil, which must be moist, in August to early September.
-Treatment at that time will control vine weevil grubs before they are large enough to cause serious damage.
+For best results nematodes need to be used in a well-drained potting compost or light soil, which must be moist.
+Treatment in August to early September should control vine weevil grubs before they are large enough to cause serious damage.

 CONTROL: They can be controlled by a pathogenic nematode, Phasmarhabditis hermaphrodita.
 It can be used anytime when the soil is moist and above 5ºC (41ºF), but is best applied on several occasions between spring and autumn.
 Light sandy soils allow nematodes to move more freely through the soil; poor results may be achieved on heavy, poorly drained soils.
 Snails can be affected by the nematode but are less likely to come into contact with it as snails spend most of their lives on or above the soil surface.

-9. Other biological controls – predators and parasites
+8. Other biological controls – predators and parasites

 Other controls are available for use in gardens and/or glasshouses: